cBioPortal/cbioportal/docs/Onco-Query-Language.md

 TP53: MUT = TRUNC INFRAME
 ```

-OQL for specific mutation types can also be written without `MUT =`.
+OQL for mutations can also be written without `MUT =`.
 The following examples are identical:
 ```
 BRAF: MUT = V600E
 BRAF: V600E